 Your website will have a default theme that comes pre-installed.
-Here's an example:
+Here's how it looks in 2021 (the default theme changes each year).

-You can make your site look completely different going to Appearance > Themes in the sidebar:
+You can make your site look completely different going to Appearance → Themes in the sidebar:

 There will be some themes preinstalled that you can choose from.
 Just hover your cursor over a theme and you can "Live Preview" or "Activate" it (if you activate it, your site will change to use that theme).